Annual programme 2025

 Candidates holding a permanent or fixed-term professorship at a university within the Federal Republic of Germany (first appointment to a W2 or W3 professorship) can be nominated for the prize.
 They should not be older than 38 years.
 The prize is endowed with EUR 1.1 million.
 The prize winners are able to use the funding in an unbureaucratic way to create optimal working environments independently of public funding: for example, they can set up and enhance laboratories and workstations, attend symposia and specialist congresses and finance scientific staff and special research groups.
 A lump sum of EUR 150.000 from the funding will be made available to the university to cover indirect costs (overhead).

 Candidates may be nominated whose aptitude for research and teaching has been confirmed by their first appointment to a permanent or fixed-term professorship (W2 or W3) at a university in the Federal Republic of Germany.
 Holders of a Heisenberg professorship (W2 or W3) can also be nominated.
-Junior professors or professors at universities of applied sciences, technology institutes and colleges cannot be considered in the procedure.
+Junior professors or professors at universities of applied sciences, technology institutes and colleges cannot be considered.

-As a rule, candidates who are nominated should not be older than 38 years.
+As a rule, the nominated candidates should not be older than 38 years.

 Scope and period of funding

-Upon awarding of the prize, funding to a total of EUR 1.1 million is granted for a period of five years.
-This sum includes personnel funds for scientific staff and scholarship holders, one-off or ongoing material, consumables and travel funds to support research work as well as a fund for subject-related personal use.
+The prize provides funding of EUR 1.1 million over a period of five years.
+This sum includes personnel funds for research staff and fellows, one-off or ongoing material, consumables and travel funds to support research work as well as a fund for subject-related personal use.
 A lump sum of EUR 150.000 from the funding will be made available to the university to cover indirect costs (overhead).

 During the five-year funding period, the prize winner is expected to organise an international scientific symposium on topics in his or her field of research.